Mill Island, Bydgoszcz: Jaz Ulgowy

-Jaz Ulgowy (Small weir) is located between the leat branch of Mill Island and Brda river at the level of the marina, upstream from Farna weir.
+Jaz Ulgowy (Small weir) is located between the leat branch of Mill Island and the Brda at the level of the marina, upstream from Farna weir.

 It has been built in 1890, during the reconstruction of Mill Island.
 The actual structure dates back to 1920.

 In 1964, "Płockie Przedsiębiorstwo Robót Mostowych" Company completed the 10.5 m-long bridge that parallels the weir.
 It has been renovated in 1994.